hyperledger/aries-rfcs/features/0804-didcomm-rpc/README.md

 request-response interaction to be carried out across a DIDComm channel.
 The protocol is designed to enable custom interactions between connected agents, and to allow for the rapid prototyping of experimental DIDComm protocols.
-An agent sends a DIDComm message to request a remote service be invoked by another agent, and gets back a response in subsequent DIDComm message.
+An agent sends a DIDComm message to request a [JSON-RPC] service be invoked by another agent, and gets back the [JSON-RPC]-format response in subsequent DIDComm message.
 The protocol enables any request to be conveyed that the other agent understands.
-Out of scope of this protocol is how the requesting agent discovers the services available from the responding agent, and how the two agents know the semantics of the [JSON-RPC] requests and responses.
-By using DIDComm between the requesting and responding agents, the security and privacy benefits of DIDComm are accomplished, and the generic parameters of the messages allow for flexibility in how and where the protocol can be used.
+Out of scope of this protocol is how the requesting agent discovers the services available from the responding agent, and how the two agents know the semantics of the specified [JSON-RPC] requests and responses.
+By using DIDComm between the requesting and responding agents, the security and privacy benefits of DIDComm are accomplished, and the generic parameters of the requests allow for flexibility in how and where the protocol can be used.

 [JSON-RPC]: https://www.jsonrpc.org/specification